milaserebriakova/cv/CV_Liudmila Serebriakova.md

 While working on my thesis, I was involved in government-funded R&D projects.
 I have an understanding of hardware design and development, broad knowledge in the field of electronics, including basic knowledge of C and Assembly programming languages.

-As a Technical Writer in Diasoft I am resposible of developing technical documentation on the project, keeping it up to date.
+As a Technical Writer in Diasoft I was resposible of developing technical documentation on the project, keeping it up to date.
 I have an understanding of software design and development, experience working with databases, SQL.

 My goal is to prosper as a specialist, to help achieve company's future goals and plans in order to create prosperity on the whole.